jzeyl/seabirdsound/README.md

 ##PGLS
-"PGLS\PGLS 1 - compute models.R" = script to run through a list of PGLS models
+PGLS\PGLS 1 - compute models.R = script to run through a list of PGLS models
 "PGLS\bird phylogeny Mar 6 2020.nex" = phylogeny to be used in PGLS analysis
 "PGLS\PGLS 2 - plotting main effects.R" =  scripts to plot the main effects and non-significant PGLS models, based on the output of  PGLS 1
 "PGLS\PGLS 3 -  plot interaction predicted values.R" = plotting predicted values for interaction terms